GSA-TTS/identity-handbook/_articles/project-principles.md

 *We are stringent about security and privacy best practices.* Login.gov takes seriously the use of authentication and identity best security practices at every stage of the login.gov experience.
 You can read more about that in our [privacy and security statement](https://login.gov/policy/).

 ### Drive accountability + transparency
-*We help improve public trust in government by being open source.* Login.gov shares our processes with the public and govnerment agency partners early and often and publicly abide by security and privacy standards.
+*We help improve public trust in government by being open source.* Login.gov shares our processes with the public and government agency partners early and often and publicly abide by security and privacy standards.

 <hr>